 The failed examples seem to be most often either clearly badly scanned documents, where text is way too blurred, or, more seriously, some types of IDs (Romanian being one example), where the MRZ is too close to the remaining part of the card - a situation not accounted for too well by the current algorithm.

-The simplest way to install the package is via easy_install or pip:
+The simplest way to install the package is via pip:

 $ pip install PassportEye

 Note that PassportEye depends on numpy, scipy, matplotlib and scikit-image, among other things.
 The installation of those requirements, although automatic, may take time or fail sometimes for various reasons (e.g. lack of necessary libraries).
 If this happens, consider installing the dependencies explicitly from the binary packages, such as those provided by the OS distribution or the “wheel” packages.
 Another convenient option is to use a Python distribution with pre-packaged numpy/scipy/matplotlib binaries (Anaconda Python being a great choice at the moment).

 In addition, you must have the Tesseract OCR installed and added to the system path: the tesseract tool must be accessible at the command line.

 On installation, the package installs a standalone tool mrz into your Python scripts path.
 Running: